 To find the best candidates for your open roles, you need to be able to write solid job descriptions.
 Double-check your job titles, add overviews, and include relevant keywords to attract the right people.
 Highlight the culture to attract people who will fit in well and be enthusiastic about working with your company.

-For help finding the right candidates for your open roles, use our Product Selection Tool to choose recruiting software.
+For help finding the right candidates for your open roles, use our Recruitment Product Selection Tool to choose recruiting software.
 Answer a few questions and get customized recommendations.

 Top Human Resources Software Recommendations